praj-bhatt/hyperspace/README.md

 2) Paste the index.html file into your own folder of VS Code and save it.

-3) Edit the code according to your needs.
+3) Edit the code according to your needs and get the banner for yourself.

 4) Run the file in your browser and record the screen, converting it into a GIF to put on the GitHub ReadME :)